H-Edward/Discord-Go-Music-Bot/README.md

 ### Docker

-First you must have Docker installed your system.
+First, you must have Docker installed on your system.
 You can find instructions for installing Docker at https://docs.docker.com/get-docker/.

 Then you must clone the repository and change into the directory: